Q. How are you protecting my privacy?

 Q. I don’t have regular internet access.
 How do I participate in the Voter Choice Project?

 A. Unfortunately the Voter Choice Project is only available online.
 However, we encourage those who wish to participate to use their local libraries or seek the assistance of family or friends with internet access so they can take part.
-The invitations will be sent at very regular times so you will know when to go to complete your next questionnaire.
-You can also complete the questionnaires on a mobile phone or other device.
+The invitations will be sent at very regular times so you will know when to go to complete your next survey.
+You can also complete the surveys on a mobile phone or tablet.

 Q. How much time will participation in the Voter Choice Project take?

-A. All of the questionnaires in the study take around 20 minutes or less to complete.
-Combined, the total time it will take to participate in the Voter Choice Project is about 4 hours.
-If the federal election is not called until May 2019, then you may end up committing up to 5 hours due to the extra questionnaires.
+A. All of the surveys in the study take around 20 minutes or less to complete, except the catch-up questionnaire for new participants which gets a little longer each month, it takes about 30 minutes at the moment.
+Combined, the total time it will take to participate in the Voter Choice Project is about 4 hours up to a maximum 5 hours if the election is not held until May 2019.

-Note, at multiple points through the questionnaires there are open text boxes so you can write whatever you like.
+Note, there are many open text boxes in the survyes so you can write whatever you like.
 If you decide to write a lengthy comment on a particular issue or event, your comments are sincerely appreciated and they will be read and analysed, but that may take a little longer.

 Q. What kind of things will I be asked?